SpecPrune-VLA: Accelerating Vision-Language-Action Models via Action-Aware Self-Speculative Pruning: Experiment

-To evaluate the effectiveness of our proposed method, we conducted ablation study on the LIBERO-Spatial dataset.
-Our full model achieves a success rate (SR) of 98.2\%, which is better than the baseline (97.6\%). and it significantly reduces latency from 109 milliseconds to 72.4 milliseconds, resulting in a speedup of 1.51$\times$ compared to OpenVLA-OFT.
+To evaluate the effectiveness of our proposed method, we conducted an ablation study on the LIBERO-Spatial task suit.
+(Figure~\ref{fig:techablation}) Our full model achieves a success rate(SR) of 97.4\%, comparable to the baseline (97.6\%), and it significantly reduces latency from 109ms to 72.3ms, resulting in a speedup of 1.51$\times$ compared to OpenVLA-OFT.
 This demonstrates the efficiency gains of our approach while maintaining competitive accuracy.
-The ablation study further highlights the importance of each component: Static(Tech 1) and Dynamic(Tech 2) pruning slightly affect the SR (96.8\%) but reduces latency to 70.8 milliseconds, indicating that pruning contributes to the overall latency reduction.
-The introduction of the action adapter increases the success rate and cause negligible latency(1.6ms).
-This suggests that the action adapter plays a crucial role in maintaining high accuracy.
+The ablation study further highlights the importance of each component: Static (Tech 1) and Dynamic (Tech 2) pruning slightly affect the SR (96.8\%) but reduce latency to 70.8ms, indicating that pruning contributes to the overall latency reduction.
+The introduction of the action-aware controller increases the success rate and causes negligible latency (1.5ms).
+This suggests that the controller plays a crucial role in maintaining high accuracy.